-The Pitchfork Ranch is an important place to be restored and repurposed.
-Fostering improved habitat for wildlife is paramount for this "multi-purpose" ranch – an impact enterprise with which we hope to encourage others to pursue restoration and carbon sequestration.
-Returning the land toward its pre-settlement condition, restoring and maintaining its natural processes, addressing climate change, pursuing new thinking about land health via agreement rather than argument are the tasks.
+The Pitchfork Ranch is a historic and important place to be restored and repurposed.
+Fostering improved habitat for wildlife is paramount for this "multi-purpose" ranch — aspiring to be an impact concern — with which, in view of the trifecta of crises — climate breakdown, species extinction and soil depletion — we hope to encourage others to pursue restoration and carbon sequestration.
+Returning the land toward its pre-settlement condition, restoring and maintaining its natural processes, addressing these crises, pursuing new thinking about land health via agreement rather than argument are the goals.
 Learning the workings of the watershed and ciénaga will serve to save this place, ours for only a short time.

 The off-grid Pitchfork Ranch is located an hour drive southwest of Silver City, New Mexico and has been in beef production since Jerimiah McDonald founded the ranch in 1904.
 These lands were initially populated by the Mimbres People of the Mogollon culture, verified by the identification of 34 Mimbres habitation sites along the ciénaga, one of which was occupied continuously from 750 CE to 1130 CE.
 This land later became central to Apacheria.
 Paintings by the Red-Paint People are shown in the Archaeology sub-section of this section.
 Next, the Spanish used this land to graze sheep until their departure south after the Mexican-American War of 1846-1848.
 We want the ranch to not only serve wildlife and preserve it for future generations, but also to encourage others to pursue habitat restoration.Natural-climate solutions increase photosynthesis, the only known way to capture the legacy load of excess carbon in the atmosphere, causing the climate and biodiversity crises that threaten to end civilization, as we know it.